 Are your employees the chink in your armor when it comes to data breaches?
-Based on findings surrounding an increase in cyber-attacks in the first half of 2020, it may be the case.
+It may be the case based on findings surrounding an increase in secure data retrieval cyber-attacks in the first half of 2020.
+But as we approach 2022, the threat of these attacks still looms large.

-As a business owner or executive, you are responsible for a lot of things…including protecting the sensitive data that is at the core of your business, whether internal or customer data.
+As a business owner or executive, you are responsible for many things…including protecting the sensitive data that is at the core of your business, whether internal or customer data.
 What could happen if that data fell into the wrong hands?
+The consequences can be dire.
+And that’s why the importance of understanding secure data retrieval attacks is more important to highlight than ever.

 With many businesses transitioning to online activities during the COVID-19 pandemic, there has been a dramatic increase in data breach activity.
 According to one security research firm, 80% of data breaches have occurred either because of stolen credentials or brute-force attacks.